MewX/vsfiltermod/readme.txt

 5) Add the location of the Lib\x64 directory of the latest DirectX SDK to the x64 platform.

-### Integration of Windows 7 SDK (Optional) ###
+### Windows 7 SDK ###

-To build VSFilterMod with Windows 7 SDK follow these steps:

-1) Download and install Windows 7 SDK from Microsoft website (http://www.microsoft.com/downloads/details.aspx?FamilyID=71deb800-c591-4f97-a900-bea146e4fae1&displaylang=en)
-2) Open regional settings, and set it to English (see this link for explanations : http://blogs.msdn.com/windowssdk/archive/2009/08/21/windows-sdk-configuration-tool-may-report-an-error-when-os-display-format-is-not-english.aspx)
-3) Start "Windows SDK Configuration Tool" from start menu, and set "Installed Windows SDK" to "v7.0"
-4) Revert your regional settings to initial value
+With VS2010 Windows SDK isn't required.
+Just make sure that 7.0A version is used by default.